What is an Ecosystem?

 In an ecosystem, each organism has its own niche or role to play.

-This very complex, wonderful interaction of living things and their environment, has been the foundations of energy flow and recycle of carbon and nitrogen.
+This very complex interaction of living things and their environment has been the foundation of energy flow and recycling of carbon and nitrogen.

 Anytime a ‘stranger’ (living thing(s) or external factor such as rise in temperature) is introduced to an ecosystem, it can be disastrous to that ecosystem.
-This is because the new organism (or factor) can distort the natural balance of the interaction and potentially harm or destroy the ecosystem.
-Click to read on ecosystem threats (opens in new page).
+That is because the new organism (or factor) can distort the natural balance of the interaction and potentially harm or destroy the ecosystem.

 Usually, biotic members of an ecosystem, together with their abiotic factors depend on each other.
-This means the absence of one member or one abiotic factor can affect all parties of the ecosystem.
+That means the absence of one member or one abiotic factor can affect all parties of the ecosystem.

 Ecosystem goods and services

-This is the extremely vital life-support services ecosystems provide to human life, its well-being and future economic and social development.
-For example: The benefits ecosystems provide include food, water, timber, air purification, soil formation and pollination.
+It is the extremely vital life-support services ecosystems provide to human life, its well-being, and future economic and social development.
+For example, the benefits ecosystems provide include food, water, timber, air purification, soil formation, and pollination.